-With our 2017 theme Thank you…Military • Police • Fire WWW will be honoring three Grand Marshals to represent the Military, Police and Fire.
+With the 2017 theme Thank you…Military • Police • Fire Western Welcome Week honored three Grand Marshals to represent the Military, Police and Fire.

 Our honoree for the Military was Jesse “VooDoo” Clay.
 Jesse is a retired Navy SEAL, serving 14 years in the SEALs followed by a decade as a international security contractor.
 He is the president of the Rocky Mountain chapter of the UDT/Navy SEAL Foundation.
 The foundation helps veterans make the transition from military to civilian life.
 They raise funds to buy therapy dogs for veterans suffering from PTSD, send vets and families on vacations and connecting with vets.
 Being chosen as a WWW Grand Marshal is out of the norm for Jesse who calls himself a low-key guy.
 He says the most important thing is to help his brothers and sisters in uniform.
 If it means waving to folks, he’ll do it to help raise awareness of what military, law enforcement, and firefighters are going through.